 Chapter 1 covers the initial set up of installing Python, Django, Git, and working with the command line.
 Chapter 2 is an introduction to web APIs and the HTTP protocol that underpins it all.
 In Chapters 3-4 we review the differences between traditional Django and Django REST Framework by building out a Library book website, transforming it into an API, adding tests, and then deploying it live.
 In Chapter 5 we build, test, and deploy a Todo API with list and detail API endpoints.
 It also includes Cross Origin Resource Sharing (CORS).

 Chapter 6 is the start of a making a production-ready Blog API that uses a custom user model and full Create-Read-Update-Delete (CRUD) functionality.
 Chapters 7 focuses on permissions, how to limit access appropriately, and creating a custom permission class.
 In Chapter 8 the focus turns to user authentication and the four built-in authentication methods.
 Then we add endpoints for user registration, log out, password reset, and password reset confirmed.
 Chapter 9 turns to viewsets and routers, built-in components that can greatly reduce the amount of coding required for standard API endpoints.
 Chapter 10 covers schema and documentation and Chapter 11 goes step-by-step through a production deployment.

 Complete source code for all chapters can be found online on Github.

 Django and Django REST Framework is a powerful and accessible way to build web APIs.
-By the end of this book you will be able to build your own web APIs from scratch properly using modern best practices.
-And you’ll be able to extend any existing Django website into a web API with a minimal amount of code.
+By the end of this book you will be able to add APIs to any existing Django projects or build your own dedicated web API from scratch properly using modern best practices.
+Let’s begin!

 Continue on to Chapter 1: Web APIs.